tengyifei/angular-es6-di/README.md

   }
 }
 ```
 Note the `extends` statement.
-All services along the prototype chain will be overriden by this service if it was specified in the `module.use([...])` call, and the override happens in the same order as the order of services in the parameter array to `use`.
+All services along the prototype chain will be overriden by this service if it was specified in the `module.use(...)` call, and the override happens in the same order as the order of services in the parameters to `use`.
 If multiple `use` calls are present, succeeding calls will override previous ones if possible.

 Your other controllers or services can specify a dependency on `Logger`.
-At runtime an implementation will be chosen based on the `.use([...])` statements in your module.
+At runtime an implementation will be chosen based on the `.use(...)` statements in your module.
 ```js
 import Logger from 'Logger';